tradegecko/docs_old/_posts/2013-01-30-rate-limiting.md

 If you go over this limit the API will return a response with a status code of 429 until the reset time.

 N.B.
-The API limit is counted against the combination of application and account, so if your application is serving multiple accounts eaoh account will have it's own quota.
+The API limit is counted against the combination of application and account, so if your application is serving multiple accounts each account will have it's own quota.